irek02/scout/README.md

-# Scout runs on Raspberry PI, processes visual data and contols a quadcopter
+# Scout runs on Raspberry PI, processes visual data and controls a quadcopter